gabrielstar/moon/README.md

     npm run cy:moon:edge
 ```

-Now we can use again our runner once again to start 4 parallel sessionsof cypress, selenium, playwright, ...
+Now we can use again our runner once again to start 4 parallel sessions of cypress, selenium, playwright, ...

 ```powershell
     cd ./runner
     ./parallelRunner.ps1 #will run 4 parallel sessions
 ```

-The only thing that is left is to turn on the AKS auto-scaling and configure limits on moon to tell kubernetes to create more nodes for our browser instamces.
+The only thing that is left is to turn on the AKS auto-scaling and configure limits on moon to tell kubernetes to create more nodes for our browser instances when needed.

 ***
-## Kubernetes scaling
+## Kubernetes (auto-)scaling

 ![requests](https://blog.kubecost.com/assets/images/k8s-recs-ands-limits.png)
 | https://blog.kubecost.com/blog/requests-and-limits/